 A programme of linked transport and public realm improvement works which comprise several individual schemes.
 The work includes highway improvement and upgrading of cycle and pedestrian facilities.
-This will help to enhance traffic flow for buses leaving the city centre, link the city centre with the Abbey Meadows regeneration area, and improve accessibility to the Golden Mile.
+This will help to enhance traffic flow for buses leaving Leicester city centre, link with the Abbey Meadows regeneration area, and improve accessibility to the Golden Mile.

 Through enhancing accessibility and attractiveness of the area, and by achieving the above outcomes, it is anticipated that the project will indirectly contribute towards longer-term impacts such as attracting businesses (or businesses retained), increased expenditure in city centre retail outlets, investment/development, jobs and GVA.